camlab-ethz/GEMS/docs/GEMS_own_data.md

     python inference.py --dataset_path <path/to/dataset>
     ```

 * **Training:** To train GEMS on your dataset, provide the path to the dataset and a unique run name.
+This script splits the data into a training set (80%) and validation set (20%), trains GEMS on the training set, and evaluates it on the validation set.
 The model outputs, logs, and checkpoints will be saved in a directory named after your specified run_name.
+To train with cross-validation, run the command below multiple times, specifying different values for the --fold_to_train argument.
+For additional training options and parameters, refer to the argparse inputs in the `train.py` script.
     ```
-    python train.py --dataset_path <path/to/dataset_file> --run_name <select a run name>
+    python train.py --dataset_path <path/to/dataset_file> --run_name <select unique run name>
     ```

 * **Test:** Test a trained model using the test.py script.
 Provide the path to the test dataset and the saved state dictionary (stdict) of your trained model:
     ```
     python test.py --dataset_path <path/to/downloaded/test/set> --stdicts <path/to/saved/stdict>
     ```

     To evaluate an ensemble of multiple models, pass all saved state dictionaries as a comma-separated list:
     ```
     python test.py --dataset_path <path/to/test/dataset> --stdicts <path/to/stdict1>,<path/to/stdict2>,<path/to/stdict3>
+    ```